visgl/deck.gl/modules/mapbox/README.md

 ### Building a mixed mapbox and deck layer stack from scratch

 mapbox allows for complete control of the stack of layers, see e.g. [Mapbox GL JS labels on top of radar raster](https://bl.ocks.org/danswick/c19fec2e92e00967458d).
-In such scenario it is of course easy to control where any `DeckLayer` instances should be added.
+In such scenario it is of course easy to control where any `MapboxLayer` instances should be added.
 However, "hand coding" a complete layer stack can require a lot of work and can result in reduced flexibility as it doesn't let the application take advantage of predefined styles.